dannygallardo/ai-case-study/README.md

 **How is your company performing relative to competitors in the same field?**

 Currently, Scale is the leader in this field.
-Other competitors like LabelBox are also working with large scale companies and providing additional services like allowing their models to be used by startups or for free .
-Labelbox also touts the fact that they are able to have lower costs than Scale and provide a bundled solution and ecosystem. [^12]
+Other competitors like LabelBox are also working with large scale companies and providing additional services like allowing their models to be used by startups or for free.
+Labelbox also touts the fact that they are able to have lower costs than Scale and provide a bundled solution and ecosystem.[^12]
+DataLoop is the newest company out of these, and so there is not a lot of insight into their customers and potetial advatages to Scale at the time of this writing.

 ## Recommendations

 **If you were to advise the company, what products or services would you suggest they offer?**

-If I were to advise the company, I would suggest two products that could benefit its business.
+If I were to advise Scale, I would suggest two products that could benefit its business.

 The first is the ability to bundle software that allows customers to use the platform at little to no cost.
 This would allow smaller companies and startups to get familiar with the platform and eventually become a customer.
 It also democratizes the labeling system and allows for smaller more agile companies to leverage AI and ML to further the industry.

 The second would be a labeling service that focuses on diversity within the training models powering AI for organizations and government.
 With so many models being trained on data that is currently available, the need to have